IPv4 : Different Classes and Address

 128 – 191

-The default subnet mask of class B address is 255.255.0.0.
+The default subnet mask of the class B address is 255.255.0.0.
 The Binary representation of Class B Networks and Hosts will be :

 10NNNNNN:NNNNNNNN:HHHHHHHH:HHHHHHHH